koenkoen1/minorproject/README.md

 4. safety (nuisances, disturbances, violence, burglaries)
 5. environment (quantity of monumnets, surface covered with green or water, risks of natural disasters, etc)

-The shapefiles were converted to geojsons and the leefbaarheidsscores were converted from .xlsx to .json
+The district map was converted to an svg with mapshaper.org

 ### external components
-d3-tip
+d3, map from wikipedia

 ### similar visualisations
 https://www.leefbaarometer.nl/kaart/#kaart

 ### hardest parts
-Interpreting the shapefile included in the data and visualising the map
+Getting the map working